David17c/Dfetch/README.md

 	memory
 	disk
 	motherboard
+	localip
 	// battery
-	// localip
 	// time
 	// date
 }

 custom_ascii: default
-// Set a custom ascii logo by providing a path to the txt file containing it.
+// Set a custom ASCII logo by providing the path to a text file containing it.

 accent_color: default
-// Color used by the info labels
+// Color used for the information labels.

 // Available colors:
 // black, red, green, yellow, blue,